Home

 Buffalo grass is not bothered by many insects.
 Probably the most frequent damage will be from chinch bugs.
 Chinch bugs pierce the leaf blade and feed on the plant's juices.
 While feeding, they inject toxins into the plant.
 These toxins are actually what causes the most damage.

 Damage from chinch bugs usually begins during hot, dry conditions.
 Damaged grass will turn yellow and then brown.
-Chinch bug nymphs are red with a white band, later turning orange and then black with adjacent white spots as adults.
+Chinch bug nymphs are red with a white band, later turning orange and then black with white spots on adults.
 Adults are approximately 1/10 of an inch long.

 Reducing the amount of thatch may help control chinch bugs.
 Apply an insecticide containing the active ingredient “bifenthrin” or look for other products labeled for chinch bug control.